pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Click the field and select a guide that fulfills those requirements.

 Click the :btn:Save: button.
-As soon as you do this, your event's contact mail address will send an email to the resource's notification email address.
+As soon as you do this, your event's contact mail address will send an email to the resource's managers.

 ### Quick entry